selvajo1990/DataCleanup/README.md

-# DataCleanUp
+# Data CleanUp
 Data Cleanup
-Enter Table No in the Header
+Enter Table No in the Header.
-System will display multiple records in line page to cleanup
+System will display records in subpage.